t3hmun/t3hsite/_posts/2015-10-03-part-04-clean-basic-html.md

 ```

 Start by deleting `/about.md`, `/header.html`, `/footer.html` and `/page.html`.
-Thay will be re-created as needed.
+They will be re-created as needed.

 Rename `/default.html` to `/base.html` and then strip it down to the raw basics.
 This is just a base, the fancier HTML5 stuff will come later.